Careers360 Logo

 Answer:

 Biotechnology can be defined as a set of methods to use live organisms to produce products and processes for the benefit of humankind.
 Therefore, it is correct to include a winemaker as well as a molecular biologist under the category of biotechnologist.
-They have developed a recombinant vaccine which will definitely increase the production of a vaccine for human welfare.
+They have developed a recombinant vaccine which will increase the production of a vaccine for human welfare.

 Question:3